eastmaels/steemblog.github.io/_posts/account/deanliu/2018-12-11_christmascoming-from-around-the-globe-1544496691224.md

 - - -

-This page is synchronized from the post: [Christmas coming from around the globe](https://steemit.com/@deanliu/christmascoming-from-around-the-globe-1544496691224)
+This page is synchronized from the post: ['Christmas coming from around the globe'](https://steemit.com/@deanliu/christmascoming-from-around-the-globe-1544496691224)